The zimfw

 The ~/.zimrc

-use.
-The modules will be initialized in the order they are defined.
+initialized.
+The initialization will be done in the same order it's defined.

 The ~/.zimrc